Ciriak/phaser3-typescript-boilerplate/README.md

 # Phaser 3 Typescript Example

-Example of Phaser 3 runing with typescript, gulp, and sass
+Example of Phaser 3 running with typescript, Webpack, and sass

 ## Install